budden/semdict/README.md

 - genNonce (for registration confirmation links)
 - hashAndSaltPassword (safe storing of passwords)
 - run postgres as self (non-root) - done once, but steps were not recorded very well
+- sending e-mails
+- confirm registration

 ## To do
+- validate e-mails and passwords
+- captcha
 - ssl locally
 - hosting
-- sending e-mails
-- validate e-mails and passwords
 - cleanup goroutine or postgresql service?
-- one connect, pool of connections or what?
+- one connect, pool of connections or what? (now using pool and crashing if something is wrong)